Freshly planted arborvitae privacy trees along a residential fence line

 What fast-growing privacy trees really mean in practice

-Fast-growing privacy language can attract the wrong expectations if it is handled carelessly.
+Fast-growing privacy-tree language can attract the wrong expectations if it is handled carelessly.
 Faster growth can come with more spacing pressure, more maintenance, or a finished result that does not stay clean if the planting is forced into the wrong site.

 That is why the guide should keep returning to spacing, mature size, and site fit.
 The reader should leave with a better shortlist, not with a hype-driven promise that one species will solve every privacy problem instantly.